Abjad/abjad/trunk/abjad/documentation/chapters/introduction/download/index.rst

 If LilyPond starts then you already have LilyPond installed on your system.

 If LilyPond does not start, download from http://www.lilypond.org.
-And again make sure to add LilyPond to your ``PATH`` after install.
+Make sure to add LilyPond to your ``PATH`` after install.

-Install Abjad 1.1
+Install Abjad 1.1.x
 ------------------------------

 It is easy to install Abjad with the Python